 If you adore Narnia, this series is probably the closest match you’ll find.
 Reading it won’t feel like a retelling, though, as Hoyle creates a distinctive world, characters, and rules of magic.
 At their families’ summer camp in northern Michigan, six teenagers enter a portal to the magical world of Alitheia, where they encounter a cryptic prophecy and an ancient evil.
 They return to camp–and Alitheia–once each year, and each time the stakes are higher, with more answers and new riddles.

 I love how this series is so carefully planned out, and makes intriguing use of literary alchemy to give us clues and a satisfactory story arch.
 (If you loved the alchemical structure of Harry Potter, you’ll eat this up!)
-Sadly, the series is currently out of print, but you can keep up with the author’s website to see when they’re back on the shelves.
-(Or lurk on Amazon for used copies!)
+This series has recently been re-released!
+There’s no boxed set, yet, but you can buy the books individually on Amazon.
+Visit K. B. Hoyle’s website here.

 6. The Chronicles of Prydain by Lloyd Alexander